How to Get Into Boston College: Admissions Data and Strategies

 - There are no interviews offered through the university.
 As such, you’ll need to use the essays and recommendations to forge a personal connection with an admissions officer.

-- Boston College does not consider “demonstrated interest” so it less important that you make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Boston College reps at college fairs near you.
+- Boston College does not consider “demonstrated interest” so it is less important that you make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Boston College reps at college fairs near you.
 However, engaging in any of those activities is never a bad idea, if only as a way to learn more about whether BC is the right fit for you.

 - Make sure to dedicate sufficient time and effort to the supplemental essay required by Boston College.
 In the 2020-21 cycle, the instructions/prompts are as follows: